RCru/ArtifactLocator/README.md

 # ArtifactLocator

-This a fun little project which solves a simple hypothetical problem detailed below.
+This is a fun little project which solves a simple hypothetical problem detailed below.

 The problem
 ------------